List of San Diego State University fraternities and sororities: History

 The SDSU Foundation's development of Fraternity Row in 2002, where eight fraternities moved into newly-constructed chapter houses in a 1.4-acre complex adjacent to the newly-constructed Cox Arena (now Viejas Arena).
 The complex consists of eight free-standing, two-story chapter houses with a private courtyard.
 The complex provides 61 two and three-bedroom apartment units that overlook the courtyards.
 The Foundation planned to also construct Sorority Row, a similar project with five free-standing chapter houses, following the completion of Fraternity Row.
 However, the project was abandoned in 2006 after the Foundation declared the project financially infeasible, citing escalating construction material costs and a lack of commitment from sororities.

 In May 2008, the university community was shaken by an investigation into illegal drug use in the college area.
 Dozens of individuals were arrested in Operation Sudden Fall, including several students who were members of fraternities.
 Between the spring of 2008 and the spring of 2010, the Interfraternity Council saw its membership drop from sixteen chapters down to just nine, with seven chapters closing during this period all over a variety of misconduct issues.
 Since this time, the Greek community has experienced steady growth, coinciding with the growth of the university, a renewed interest in Greek life, and increased investment and involvement by alumni and administrators in educational programs for Greek members and organizations.

 Today there are a total of more than forty fraternities and sororities at San Diego State University, including both general and culturally-based organizations, represented through one of the four governing councils.

-College Panhellenic Association
+College Panhellenic Association (CPA)

 The College Panhellenic Association is the governing body of all National Panhellenic Conference general social sororities on campus.
 According to its website, "the College Panhellenic Association aims to develop and maintain women's fraternity life and interfraternity relations at high levels of accomplishment".